Lunebun/ID-Assignment-Final/README.md

 The main wire framing for the website design is created in Adobe XD.
 It has helped greatly in visualising my design for the website.

+#Testing

+1. Mobile Bullet Pointer:

+- Load the website with the resolution of 720px width or smaller
+- Check to see if there is a pointer selection on the top right hand of the screen
+- Click on the selection and check if there is a dropdown of the navigation bar
+- Check if the navigation bar takes you to the other pages
+- Repeat for all pages

+For this project, there isn't much of a different in between the tested browsers of Chrome, Microsoft Edge and Firefox.
+The design of the mobile version is mainly a top down showing of the text first then the images and videos.

+#Bugs

+Throughout the whole creation of the website, I had not encounter many bugs but there is one that stood out quite often.
+When creating the css for the mobile version of the website, when I coded the size of the coloring of the website to always fill the background size (100%) it doesn't do it for the main page despite being referenced to the same css.